tkiat/my-writings-public/blog/rational-worldview/philosophy/on-def-vegan.md

-# On the Inconsistent Definitions of Veganism.
+# On the True Definition of Veganism

+TODO add more

 It could go very long, but at least these two definitions conflict: